 Action E: Public awareness and dissemination of results

-With the goal of ensuring the success of the project and to provide the interested public with an insight into our activities, we have established a website, where we regularly publish the latest news.
+With the goal of ensuring the success of the project and to provide the interested public with an insight into our activities, we have established a website, where we regularly published the latest news.
 The content is available in both Slovenian and English.
-At the end of the project we will prepare a Layman’s report for locals and the general public in which we will present the goals and achievements of the project.
+At the end of the project we prepared a Layman’s report for locals and the general public in which we presented the goals and achievements of the project.

-Additionally, we will establish an internet portal and smartphone application which will encourage users to enter data on bird spotting on Cerknica Lake.
-This way, an internet database of birds on Cerknica Lake will be developed.
-Using the portal will be simple and user-friendly.
+Additionally, we have established an internet portal and smartphone application which encourages users to enter data on bird spotting on Cerknica Lake.
+This way, an internet database of birds on Cerknica Lake has been developed.
+Using the portal is simple and user-friendly.

-The locals are regularly informed about project activities through local and national media, as well as a blog and four short presentation films.
+The locals were regularly informed about project activities through local and national media, as well as a blog and several short presentation films.

 Small notice boards were mounted at the project beneficiaries’ premises in December 2017.